Steven Spielberg's unrealized projects: Something Wicked This Way Comes

 In the late 1970s, Spielberg expressed interest in filming Ray Bradbury's story Something Wicked This Way Comes, which would eventually be directed by Jack Clayton, through Disney in 1983.

 1980s

 Blackhawk

 In the early 1980s, Spielberg announced that he had plans to direct a film adaptation of the Blackhawk comic book series.
 Dan Aykroyd was attached to play Blackhawk.
 However, the project never materialized and Spielberg chose to direct Raiders of the Lost Ark.
-In April 2018, new development emerged when it was announced that Spielberg will produce/direct a new film adaptation of Blackhawk for Warner Bros., with the screenplay being written by David Koepp.
-Spielberg will co-produce the film with Kristie Macosko Krieger and Sue Kroll.
+In April 2018, new development emerged when it was announced that Spielberg would produce/direct a new film adaptation of Blackhawk for Warner Bros.
+Pictures, with the screenplay being written by David Koepp.
+Spielberg would also co-produce the film with Kristie Macosko Krieger and Sue Kroll.

-In 2021, a fan unearthed a now deleted Instagram post from David Koepp stating that the film is still in development and that Spielberg is still attached.
-The title is currently Blackhawks.
+In 2021, a fan unearthed a now deleted Instagram post from David Koepp stating that the film was still in development and that Spielberg was still attached.
+The title at that time was Blackhawks.